Facebook Pixel Average 529 Plan Balance: How Do You Compare? - Saving For College

-The average 529 plan balance hit a record $25,664 as of June 30, 2020, according to the College Savings Plans Network.
-This amount is high relative to previous years but may not be enough to cover future college expenses.
-The amount you should have saved for college depends on your child’s age and where they want to go to college.
-Once you determine the appropriate benchmark you can find out if your college savings are on track.
+The amount you should have saved for your child’s college expenses depends on your child’s age and where they want to attend college.
+Once you determine the appropriate benchmark, you can determine if your college savings are on track.

 Average college savings by age